Jiefei-Wang/SharedObject/README.md

 .Internal(inspect(so))

 ## Export the shared object
-## Only the infomation of the shared object is exported.
+## Only the ID of the shared object is exported.
 library(parallel)
 cl <- makeCluster(1)
 clusterExport(cl, "so")